chrisdembia/opensim2git/README.txt

     * curl: for deleting and creating repositories on the GitHub website.
     * git-core, git-svn, ruby, rubygems: for instaling svn2git.
     * svn2git: a submodule in this repo, which we install automatically.
+    * bfg: for deleting files from git history, included in this repo.

 Note that the version of svn2git we use is our own fork of svn2git.
-We made a fork to implement a bugfix that was mentioned in the svn2git issues, but was never fixed in an official release of svn2git.
+We made a fork to implement a bugfix that was mentioned in the svn2git issues, but was never fixed in an official release of svn2git (at the time of this writing).

 Performing the conversion